John Miliauskas

 After graduating from The University of Miami, Taylor moved to Orlando, Florida to work as the Assistant Director of Bands/Director of Percussion Studies at William R. Boone High School.
 During this time, Taylor maintained an active performance schedule throughout central and southern Florida while appearing with groups such as the Orlando Philharmonic Orchestra, the Southwest Florida Symphony, and the Gulf Coast Symphony Orchestra.

-Alongside his performing career, Taylor has led and arranged for marching percussion programs at the high school and collegiate level all across the country.
-These programs include the University of New Haven Chargers Marching Band, Atholton High School, Mount Holyoke College, and The University of Miami.
-Taylor also spent four years as a percussion staff member with the Cadets Drum and Bugle Corps.
+Alongside his performing career, Taylor serves regularly as a percussion clinician, adjudicator, and educator throughout the country.
+Taylor has led and arranged for marching percussion programs at the high school and collegiate level, and is actively involved with Drum Corps International.
+Starting in 2013, Taylor spent four years as a percussion staff member with the Cadets Drum and Bugle Corps.
 During Taylor’s first year as a Cadet staff member, the Cadets percussion section won the Fred Sanford trophy for high percussion performance.
-Currently, Taylor works as a percussion instructor for the Boston Crusaders Drum and Bugle Corps, a position that he has held since 2017.
+Taylor is currently in his eighth year on staff with the Boston Crusaders where he serves as the Front Ensemble Manager.

 Having worked as a musician, educator, and arranger throughout the country, Taylor originally grew up in Columbia, Maryland.
 Towson University played an important role in Taylor’s music education at that time.
 In addition to his role with the Towson University Marching Band, Taylor is also the faculty advisor for the Sigma Tau Chapter of Phi Mu Alpha Sinfonia.
 Taylor is endorsed by and proudly supports Vic Firth Sticks and Mallets, Zildjian Cymbals, and Remo Drum Heads.

-Administrative Assistant/Director of Color Guard
+Color Guard Clinician

 Christina Donall – Lebovitz